AllGloryToTheHypnotoad/nmap_scan/README.md

 This will allow you to connect to it.

-You can track clients from the command line tool.
+You can track clients from the command line tool `mongo`.
+Now list the databases and select one for use.

+	> show dbs
+	admin    (empty)
+	local    0.078GB
+	network  0.078GB
+	test     (empty)
+	> use network
+	switched to db network
+	> db.network.find().count()
+	11
+	>

 How many machines found to date: